jessevaughan/resume/README.md

 - Markup order is header → summary → highlights → experience → skills →
   education, so a PDF text extractor reads it logically.
 The sidebar is placed left with CSS grid, not markup order.
 Keep it that way.
+- The toolbar and the mobile gate are scoped to `@media screen`. `pdf.mjs` renders at puppeteer's 800x600 default, so an unscoped 900px breakpoint would put the mobile card into the PDFs.
+- The mobile gate is CSS, never a JS width check. `publish.mjs` prerenders through headless Chrome, so a JS gate would bake one viewport's state into the static HTML and drop the resume text from what a crawler reads.
+Its viewport is pinned to 1280 for the same reason.